Chart Color Schemes

 Income analysis reveals strong economic positioning, with the area outperforming 60% of locations assessed nationally by AreaSearch

-In AreaSearch's latest postcode level ATO data released for financial year 2023, Wallan SA2 had a median income among taxpayers of $57,613 and an average of $65,520.
-This was slightly lower than the national average.
-In comparison, Greater Melbourne had a median income of $57,688 and an average of $75,164.
-Based on Wage Price Index growth of 8.25% since financial year 2023, estimated incomes for September 2025 would be approximately $62,366 (median) and $70,925 (average).
-According to census data, household, family, and personal incomes in Wallan cluster around the 63rd percentile nationally.
-Income distribution shows that the $1,500 - $2,999 earnings band captures 41.7% of the community (13,137 individuals), which is similar to the broader area where this cohort represents 32.8%.
-High housing costs consume 15.9% of income, but strong earnings place disposable income at the 65th percentile.
-The area's SEIFA income ranking places it in the 5th decile.
+As per AreaSearch's latest postcode level ATO data released for FY-23, the Wallan SA2's median income among taxpayers is $57,613, with an average of $65,520.
+This is slightly lower than the national average, and compares to Greater Melbourne's median of $57,688 and average of $75,164.
+Based on Wage Price Index growth of 8.25% since FY-23, current estimates would be approximately $62,366 (median) and $70,925 (average) as of September 2025.
+Census data reveals household, family and personal incomes in Wallan cluster around the 63rd percentile nationally.
+Distribution data shows the $1,500 - 2,999 earnings band captures 41.7% of the community (13,137 individuals), aligning with the broader area where this cohort likewise represents 32.8%.
+High housing costs consume 15.9% of income, though strong earnings still place disposable income at the 65th percentile and the area's SEIFA income ranking places it in the 5th decile.

 Frequently Asked Questions - Income